ethereum-optimism/community-hub/src/docs/users/deposit.md

   honest)
 * [The Optimism Gateway](https://gateway.optimism.io/),
-  which costs more but allows for larger transfers and uses the same underlying trust mechanisms as Optimistic Ethereum itself.
+  which costs more but allows for larger transfers and uses the same underlying trust mechanisms as Optimism itself.
 * [Hop](https://app.hop.exchange/send?token=ETH&sourceNetwork=ethereum&destNetwork=optimism)
   which also allows large transfers, but may have a different exchange rate than 1:1.